prasad223/os161_Docker/Asst2.md

 5. Trick here is to allocate offset correctly.
 For read mode, we can set it to 0.
 However, in write mode if O_APPEND is passed, we don't want to overwrite any existing content, thus we need to set offset to file end in such case.
 This is done using VOP_STAT function which gives me file stat, and we use the st_size for this purpose.

-This completes the design of sys_write
+This completes the design of sys_open

 ###### sys_write